New Orleans, Louisiana, USA

 2 Riverfront

 The Riverfront Streetcar is a heritage streetcar service on a north-south alignment.
 It runs from French Market in the north to John Churchill Chase in the south, serving 9 stations.
-The above strip map shows the intended service instead of the currently operating service.
-Currently, the line serves stops along Canal up to Carandolet/Bourbon after Canal St station instead of operating to Julia or John Churchill Chase.
+Service is currently merged with the 49.
+See the 49 below for the strip map.

 The Riverfront Streetcar was opened in August 1988.
 The Riverfront Streetcar is owned and operated by the New Orleans Regional Transit Authority.